dabeaz/lifty/README.md

 [ FLOOR 1 | CRASH    -- | P:----- | U:----- | D:----- ] :
 ```

-The simulator is pretty sensitive to timing related bugs
+The simulator is pretty sensitive to timing related issues
 and various modal errors.
 For example, if you tried to
 open the doors twice: